gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ```

-Note, if you re-train your model you'll have to re-publish for those changes to impact the LUIS API.
+Note, if you re-train your model, you'll have to re-publish before those changes impact your LUIS API.

 ```